-Symptoms may include:
+Physical symptoms may include:

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-There will also be psychological tests.
+This may be enough to make the diagnosis.

 National Association of Anorexia Nervosa and Associated Disorders